 Alright, but let’s step back.
 What about all that confounding vocabulary and ancient grammatical structure?

 At the beginning, I had to indeed engage the references.
 A lot.
 In brief time, less.
 And soon, quiet very soon, hardly.

 As with any language adaptation, you’ll find the small minority of constructs to appear disproportionately often.
-Do make an effort to assimilate these quickly and abandon the footnote regime as early as possible.
+Do make an effort to assimilate these quickly and abandon the footnote regime early on.

 By the way, anyone with any German language aptitude bears further advantage yet.
 I’ve repeatedly asserted German to share far more in common with Middle English than with the contemporary.
 Romance language background also grants notable momentum.

-Be pragmatic with this stuff.
+Be pragmatic.
 Emphasize flow and enjoyment over scrupulous comprehension.